Sign In Try Free

 Frequently Asked Questions

-Is Gixo Books cheaper than Atticus?
+Is Gixo Folio cheaper than Atticus?

 Yes.
 Books supports PDF and EPUB alongside HTML, Markdown, and SCORM export.

-Can Gixo Books create localized editions?
+Can Gixo Folio create localized editions?

 Need more than a formatter?